-Scientific American recently ran a 6,000-word article claiming that more guns mean more crime.
+Scientific American recently ran a 6,000-word article claiming that more guns mean more crime by Melinda Wenner Moyer, who works for Michael Bloomberg’s The Trace.
 Dr. John Lott wrote a letter responding to some of the many errors and the author wrote a response to his letter.
 Here is Lott’s letter as well as the author’s responses and Lott’s responses to her.
 Lott sent these responses to the editor and that exchange is also shown below.
 The bottom line is that Scientific American is explaining why they didn’t think that it was necessary to discuss anything after Dr. Lott’s first edition of “More Guns, Less Crime” (1998) and thus why they didn’t feel that it was necessary to interview on the other side of the gun control debate.

 John R. Lott, Jr., PhD, president of the Crime Prevention Research Center in Swarthmore, Pa., writes: